martindemel/Finsum/README.md

 ### No News or Data Appearing

 If you see "No recent news available" for all stocks:
-1. Verify your OpenAI API key is correct
+1. Verify your Alpha Vantage API key is correct
 2. Check if you've exceeded your API rate limits (free tier has limitations)
 3. Try clicking the "Refresh Data" button
 4. Check the application logs in `app.log` for specific error messages

-Note that without valid API keys, the application will fall back to mock data.
+### Error with OpenAI Integration

-### Port Already in Use
+If summarization or Q&A features aren't working:

-If you see "Address already in use" when starting the application:
+1. Verify your OpenAI API key is correct
-1. Edit the `PORT` variable in `app.py` to use a different port
+2. Check your OpenAI account has available credits
-2. Alternatively, identify and stop the process using the current port
+3. The application supports both older and newer versions of the OpenAI API

 ## License